 Areas of ExpertiseFederal Tax and Budget Policy Corporate Tax

-Steve is ITEP’s senior fellow for federal tax policy.
+Steve is ITEP’s federal policy director.
 In this role, he is responsible for setting the organization’s federal research and policy agenda.
 He is the author of numerous reports and analyses of federal tax policies as well as in-depth policy briefs that outline how the federal income tax and corporate tax code can be overhauled to improve tax fairness.

-Just before taking on the role of ITEP’s senior fellow, Steve spent more than two years as the senior tax policy analyst for Sen. Bernie Sanders and as a member of the senator’s Budget Committee staff.
+Just before taking on the role of ITEP’s director of federal tax policy, Steve spent more than two years as the senior tax policy analyst for Sen. Bernie Sanders and as a member of the senator’s Budget Committee staff.
 In this capacity, he wrote legislation related to personal income and corporate income taxes, financial transaction taxes, estate taxes and tax avoidance.

 Earlier in his career, Steve worked for the Social Security Administration’s Office of Policy and the Coalition on Human Needs.
-He received a Juris Doctor and Master’s in Public Policy from Georgetown University and a bachelor’s from New York University.
+He received a Juris Doctor and Master’s in Public Policy from Georgetown University and a bachelor’s from New York University.steve at itep.org